Welcome! If shopping from the U.S. - all prices are shown in USD.

 Combining breast milk and formula

 If you are supplementing with formula while breastfeeding, it's important to find the right balance for your baby's needs.
 You can start by offering formula after breastfeeding or substituting one feeding session with formula.
 This allows your baby to get the benefits of breast milk while receiving the additional nutrition from formula.
+You can also use convenient liquid options like HiPP Ready to Feed formulas for your baby until they are three months old.

 Remember to consult with your pediatrician or a lactation consultant for personalized advice and guidance on combining breast milk and formula.